dheerajkumar2005/ML_Learning_Project/Week-2/README.md

 ### How to run the labs:
-- Clone (pull) the entire resources of this week using the command 'git clone URL'.
+- Clone (pull) the entire resources of this week using the command 'git clone https://github.com/dheerajkumar2005/WIDS_Introduction_to_Machine_Learning'.
 - If you want to open for example some lab in week1.
 Go to week1 folder.
 - **For VSCode users:** open the optional Labs in week1 folder in VS code and run the notebook as usual.
 - **For Colab/Jupyter Notebook:** Use should upload the entire folder Optional Labs(In this example Optional labs in week1).And then you can run the notebook.